Tools

 The select response:

-- Can be administered to large numbers of students at the same time;
+- Can be administered to large numbers of students at the

 - Can be scored very quickly;